Long March 2C

 The Long March 2C (LM-2C), also known as the Chang Zheng 2C (CZ-2C), is a Chinese orbital launch vehicle, part of the Long March 2 rocket family.
 Developed and manufactured by the China Academy of Launch Vehicle Technology (CALT), the Long March 2C made its first launch on 9 September 1982.
-It is a two-stage launch vehicle with storable propellants, consisting of Nitrogen Tetroxide and Unsymmetrical Dimethylhydrazine.
+It is a two-stage launch vehicle with storable N2O4/UDMH propellants.
 The launch vehicle was derived from the DF-5 ICBM.

 Several variants of this launch vehicle have been built, all using an optional third solid motor stage: